-- One mandatory course (5 ECTS credits); - Five elective courses (5 ECTS credits each); - One mandatory skills training (5 ECTS credits); - One mandatory project (5 ECTS credits); - The Thesis Research Project (20 ECTS credits). - 2.
+- One mandatory course (5 ECTS credits); - Five elective courses (5 ECTS credits each); - One skills training (5 ECTS credits); - One project (5 ECTS credits); - One introduction to the thesis skills training (2.5 ECTS) - The Thesis Research Project (17.5 ECTS credits). - 2.
 After approval from the board of examiners, students can also choose to study abroad for a semester or do their Thesis Research Project abroad.
 These two options cannot be combined. - 3.
-The bachelor thesis research is a course of the programme to be followed in the student's last semester, with a total credit value of 20 ECTS credits.
-A student needs a least 140 ECTS credits before being allowed to start the bachelor thesis research.
+For students who choose not to study abroad, the skills training and project in year 3 are mandatory. - 4.
+The bachelor thesis research is a course of the programme to be followed in the student's last semester, with a total credit value of 17.5 ECTS credits.
+A student needs to be in the third year of their studies and students need to have completed all first year courses, skills trainings and projects, before being allowed to start the bachelor thesis research.

-4. To attain the certificate for the final examination for the bachelor's programme, the student must have obtained at least 120 ECTS credits of the educational programme through components of the programme.
+To attain the certificate for the final examination for the bachelor's programme, the student must have obtained at least 120 ECTS credits of the educational programme through components of the programme.